Thirdpresence-Open/thirdpresence-ad-sdk-ios/ThirdpresenceAdSDK/README.md

 <string>Location services are used for ads targeting</string>
 ```

-Before initialising Thirdpresence ad unit, the application shall request the user to enable location services:
+Before initialising Thirdpresence ad placement, the application shall request the user to enable location services:

 ```
 self.locationManager = [[CLLocationManager alloc] init];